sleeplessinc/forker/README.md

 ## Running

-The cfg.json file is expected to be in the current working directory. (xxx)
+The cfg.json file is expected to be in the current working directory.

 	./start
 	./stop